Overview

 cp -r examples/blinky hello_space; cd hello_space

-folder and replace the line
+Open the Makefile in the hello_space folder and replace the line

 PROGRAM_NAME=blinky